cms-sw/cmssw/L1Trigger/RPCTriggerPrimitives/README.md

 # RPCTriggerPrimitives

 This is the first version of the RPCTriggerPrimitives for the RPC detector.
-Which uses as a input the RPCDigis as an input and the RPCRecHits (New collection) as a output.
-The output of this module is an edm branch named RPCPrimitivesDigis, following the RPCRecHit format already committed in CMSSW_10_6_0_pre1.
+Which uses as an input the RPCDigis as an input and the RPCRecHits (New collection) as an output.
+The output of this module is an edm branch named RPCPrimitivesDigis, following the RPCRecHit format already committed in CMSSW_10_6_0.
 We apply the cluster size cut and emulate max two clusters per link board.
-The module can be tuned by the parameters LinkBoardCut and ClusterSizeCut.
+The module can be tuned by the parameters LinkBoardCut and ClusterSizeCut for phaseII.

 #  Out of the box instructions